Do you run Facebook contests? Are you getting the results you need?

 In your pre-contest email include info such as:

 - pertinent contest details, such as when it starts

 - a teaser image of your prize

 - hints as to what the contest entails (for example, if you’re such hosting a photo contest, and participants will need to submit an image)

 - an easy Call to Action (CTA) button to Like your Facebook Page in advance of your contest, so Fans will keep being the first to know about it

 The day your contest starts, send out another email.
 Invite your subscribers to participate in your contest.

-Here’s a screenshot from Wishpond Social Marketing Suite, which makes it easy to send out emails to your contacts about your contest.
+Here’s a screenshot from Wishpond Social Contest Creator, which makes it easy to send out emails to your contacts about your contest.

 If you’ve run previous campaigns, be sure to email out all of your past participants to take part in your current Facebook campaign, in addition to your other email contacts.

 In your contest email, the easier you make it to enter your contest, the more people will participate.